Sangrur district: Religion

 Sikhism is followed by majority of the people in the Sangrur district.
-Hinduism is followed by a considerable population.
+Hinduism is followed by a considerable population, and is majority in the border along Haryana.
 Before the division of Malerkotla district, Sangrur had the largest population of Muslims in Punjab.
 However in the residual district Muslims are a small minority.

 Language

 At the time of the 2011 census, 94.93% of the population spoke Punjabi, 3.12% Hindi and 1.48% Haryanvi as their first language.